 Go to sleep!

-By now you should feel more zen than a monk on valium.
-But more than being relaxed, you should also feel prepared to grab Monday by the balls and make it your bitch.
+By now you should feel relaxed enough to slip into a lovely, deep sleep.
+But more than being relaxed, you should also feel prepared to take on Monday and any challenges it throws your way..

 *whispers* You’ve got this.
 I believe in you.

 What does your Sunday night look like?
-If you have any recommendations to make my Sunday night routine even better – I’m all ears, let me know in the comments or holla on Facebook.
+If you have any recommendations to make my Sunday night routine even better – I’m all ears, let me know in the comments or chat to me over on Instagram.
 Here’s to a calm Sunday and a happy Monday.